MicrosoftDocs/power-automate-docs/articles/guidance/rpa-sap-playbook/extracting-information-from-SAP-GUI-UI.md

 # Extracting information from SAP GUI UI

-Creating or updating records in SAP will typically generate some sort of record status, that includes newly generated record Ids and display these in the lower part of the SAP UI.
+Creating or updating records in SAP will typically generate some sort of record status that includes newly generated record IDs and then display them in the lower part of the SAP UI.

-Here's a status messages after the creation of a new SAP PM Notification:
+Here's a status message after the creation of a new SAP PM Notification:

 ![Screenshot of SAP Notification Id that has been generated after saving a new record ](media/SAP-notification-id.png)

-This information might be useful for subsequent automation process steps, hence oftentimes needs to be extracted and assigned to variables for downstream data processing.
+This information might be useful for subsequent automation process steps, and therefore needs to be extracted and assigned to variables for downstream data processing.

 We have multiple ways to achieve this and depending on your development approach would include low-code or pro-code techniques.